-According to a Trade Me Jobs survey in January 2020, the simple desire to leave current employment is the second most common reason Kiwis look for new jobs – ahead of positive goals like improved pay or a more senior position.
+According to our research, the simple desire to leave current employment is among the top reasons Kiwis look for new jobs – as well as more positive goals like better career prospects, improved pay. or changing working hours.

 Not sure how you feel?
 Consider these when you’re ready:

 - Are you able to switch off?
 Do you leave work at work?
 If you find yourself checking emails on evenings, weekends or even holidays, it’s time to reconsider your work/life balance.
 Is it healthy, and how does it impact those around you?